mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

-- Your transformations aren’t perfect; whenever you return to human shape, some animal features remain.
-You [Don’t Look Quite Human].
+- Your transformations aren't perfect; whenever you return to human shape, some animal features remain.
+You [Don't Look Quite Human].
-- While your transformations are impressive, you can only tweak your form a little bit; you can’t change it entirely.
+- While your transformations are impressive, you can only tweak your form a little bit; you can't change it entirely.
 You are [Limited to Terrestrial Mammals].

 ### Collateral Damage Effects

 **T-Rex:** You can turn into a giant dinosaur or similarly massive force of destruction, able to crush everything around you.
-You can only hold this form for a few minutes, though, and you’re sure to tear up everything around you.
+You can only hold this form for a few minutes, though, and you're sure to tear up everything around you.
 While massive, you gain +1 to attack rolls and your attacks are Weapon:2.

 **Stegosaurus:** You can turn yourself into an armored dinosaur or similarly unstoppable juggernaut, unfazed by anything around you.
-You can only hold this form for a few minutes, though, and you’re sure to crush everything around you.
+You can only hold this form for a few minutes, though, and you're sure to crush everything around you.
 While armored, you gain +2 to defend rolls and can knock down obstacles like thick concrete walls just by walking through them.

 Shielding

 You keep people safe with invisible walls of force.
-It’s not flashy, but it’s a solid defensive ability.
+It's not flashy, but it's a solid defensive ability.

-**Basic Shielding:** With a moment’s concentration, you can erect a barrier between your zone and an adjacent zone, which lasts until the end of the scene or you will it away.
+**Basic Shielding:** With a moment's concentration, you can erect a barrier between your zone and an adjacent zone, which lasts until the end of the scene or you will it away.
 This barrier is transparent, but no matter can pass through it.
 When someone attempts to attack through the barrier, or attacks the barrier itself, you intercept the attack, using [[Will]] to defend.
 If the attack succeeds, you may either take the [[shift]]s as mental stress or allow the barrier to shatter and take mental stress equal to half of the [[shift]]s, rounded down.
 You may erect multiple barriers, but each active barrier after the first reduces your [[Will]] roll to defend by one.

 ### Enhancements